Blueberry Coffee Cake

 Instructions

-• Make the streusel topping with the brown sugar, flour and cinnamon.
+• Begin the streusel topping by mixing the brown sugar, flour, and cinnamon.

 • Cut in the butter until it looks like crumbles then refrigerate while you make the batter.